hardik0108/SmartFileOrganizer/README.md

 Auto Organize can be stopped by the user.

+File operations respect the permissions available to the current user.

-Always test the application on a test folder before organizing important personal folders.
+Important: Always test the application on a test folder before organizing important personal or system folders.

 🏗️ Build the Windows EXE